brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 [24]{.pnum} ...

   An invocation is an _immediate invocation_ if it is a potentially-evaluated explicit or implicit invocation of an immediate function and is not in an immediate function context.
-An aggregatae initialization is an immediate invocation if it [initializes an object of consteval-only type or if it]{.addu} evaluates a default member initializer that has a subexpression that is an immediate-escalating expression.
+An aggregate initialization is an immediate invocation if it [initializes an object of consteval-only type or if it]{.addu} evaluates a default member initializer that has a subexpression that is an immediate-escalating expression.

 :::